 - The local government or public authority that is responsible for a road’s defective design and/or construction that caused the bicycle accident

 Importance of Personal Injury Attorney

 Motorists are required to carry auto accident insurance which is usually the injured party’s first option for claiming compensation.
 Dealing with insurance adjusters and other personnel of the insurance company can be frustrating.
 The insurance company will most likely attribute fault for the accident on the bicyclist and deny the claim or offer to settle at much less than what the injured cyclist deserves.
 An experienced bicycle accident attorney would know how to deal with difficult insurance adjusters and can fight for your right to receive the maximum value of compensation that you deserve.
-At Bertoldo, Baker, Carter & Smith, our Las Vegas attorneys can present your claim before the insurance company and if necessary, we are prepared to litigate your claim and obtain the best possible outcome for you.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas attorneys can present your claim before the insurance company and if necessary, we are prepared to litigate your claim and obtain the best possible outcome for you.